unibas-gravis/VSDClient/README.md

-#VSDConnect
+#VSDClient

-VSDConnect is a library providing  a client to the [REST interface](https://www.virtualskeleton.ch/api/Help) provided by the [Virtual Skeleton Database (VSD)](https://www.virtualskeleton.ch/)
+VSDClient is a library providing  a client to the [REST interface](https://www.virtualskeleton.ch/api/Help) provided by the [Virtual Skeleton Database (VSD)](https://www.virtualskeleton.ch/)

 The vision of the project is to provide an environment where :